 As the days get shorter and the temperature starts to drop, your safety on the roads becomes even more important when taking car-sharing trips.
 We’ve done all we can to prepare our fleet for the winter season, but there are still some things you can do to ensure you arrive safely at your destination.
 In this winter driving guide, we’ll give you the advice you need to handle anything the elements can throw at you during the cold season.

 It goes without saying that when driving as natural daylight starts to fade it is important to put your lights on.
-You may have heard of daytime running lights - or DRL - which is common is Europe.
-The idea is that, even during the day time, making cars more visible while driving is never a bad idea.
-Our fleet features a range of premium vehicles from several manufacturers, but not all feature DRL.
+You may have heard of daytime running lights - or DRL - which is common in Europe.
+The idea is that, even during the daytime, making cars more visible while driving is never a bad idea.
+Our fleet features a wide range of vehicles from several manufacturers, but not all feature DRL.
 However, the safest way to approach driving in winter is to use your lights at all times.
 Even during the afternoon the amount of natural daylight can be minimal in cold, wet weather.
 Make sure you can be seen!

 The simplest and most practical tip when it comes to driving in winter is simply to slow down.
 Not only is visibility often worse in bad weather or during reduced daylight hours, but your braking distances are affected if the roads are wet or icy.
 Any experienced winter driver will tell you that it doesn’t hurt to manage your speed a little more carefully during this period.
-Not only will you be protecting yourself and your passengers, but also those on which you share the roads.
+Not only will you be protecting yourself and your passengers, but also those who you share the roads with.
 Share safely, slow down.

 The beauty of having your own car without owning your own car is the extra comfort it provides when taking trips.
 Before setting off on a cold winter’s day, consider turning the heating on for several minutes before embarking on your journey.
 Not only will you create a toasty driving environment, but it’s safer than fiddling with the dials whilst driving.
 Some of our fleet cars even have heated seats!
 Now that’s car-sharing comfort.